XCH-DEVCI/MMX-NFT/README.md

-# MMX NFT Smart Contract – Basic Mintable NFT with Metadata
+# MMX NFT – Basic Mintable NFT with Metadata

 This project provides a complete setup for creating and minting NFTs on the MMX blockchain